 So, what does the SDLC look like in 2022 and how does it differ from its predecessors?
 What steps are obligatory and which ones can be forgotten about?
 Keep reading and find out!

 What Is the Software Development Life Cycle Template?

 To start with, let’s fresh up a bit our knowledge of the notion and its origins.

-The Software Development Life Cycle (SDLC) template is a framework describing all the stages and steps (from beginning to the end) that are required to deliver a great piece of software.
-In other words, it is a set of visual instructions – what stages are required, what steps the phases include and their sequence, when new team members should join the game and how to deal with change management, etc.
+The Software Development Life Cycle (SDLC) template is a framework describing all the stages and steps (from beginning to end) that are required to deliver a great piece of software.
+In other words, it is a set of visual instructions — what stages are required, what steps are included into the phases and their sequence, when new team members should join the game and how to deal with change management, etc.

 Let’s have a look at the earliest SDLC, which is the Waterfall model.

-This pipeline has survived to our days and some companies may be using it even now.
-It is far less effective than modern-day Agile, though, as Waterfall is infamously known for high uncertainly, the immense cost of changes, and challenging integrations at the very end of the project.
+This pipeline has survived to this day and some companies may be using it even now.
+It is far less effective than modern-day Agile though, as Waterfall is infamously known for its high uncertainly, immense cost of changes, and challenging integrations at the very end of the project.
 Agile, on the contrary, follows the cyclic and collaborative approaches to the software development life cycle template, but requires a row of cycles throughout the development and production life span of the project.